This is the top of the main content

 Contact an Approved Radio Engineer or Certifier (ARE or ARC) if you’re interested in applying for a short-term licence in one of these bands.

 List of approved engineers and examiners

 If you already hold a licence in the reserved bands, you can apply for additional licences to maintain coverage of your existing services.

 If you want to move your service to an alternative frequency in anticipation of any possible future use, contact us.
 We can help you choose a new frequency.

-The full 2021 Policy Statement is on the Gazette website.
+The current Policy Statement is on the Gazette website.

 Statement of Government Policy and Directions to the Chief Executive of the Ministry of Business, Innovation and Employment(external link)